9 Best Travel Strollers of 2022

 All that this travel stroller is really missing are a tray and cup holder.
 It’s also on the smaller side, so you shouldn’t count on it lasting into the preschool years.
 It also works best on smooth surfaces, like most travel strollers.
 Overall, it’s a stylish, streamlined stroller that works great for travel.

 If you have twins (or two under 2) finding a double stroller that works as a travel stroller can be a challenge, but the Joovy Scooter X2 is a great option.
 At 30 inches wide, it fits through standard doorways and is theme park approved.
-It folds compact enough to fit in most cars, and it maneuvers really well for a double stroller.
+It folds compact enough to fit in most cars and it maneuvers really well, making it one of the best double strollers we’ve reviewed.

 This double stroller comes with plenty of storage space, a large canopy and cup holders.
 As a bonus, it’s also stylish and comes in a few different colors.